-Under the Patient Torts Act 1996, a claimant is entitled to bring tort-based claims in the courts arising out of medical injury.
+Under the Patient Torts Act 1996, a claimant is entitled to bring tort-based claims arising out of medical injury in the courts.
 Health care providers are required to carry liability insurance to cover such claims.
 The claimant must show with reasonable certainty that the health care provider’s conduct caused the alleged injury.

-Where a claimant has sustained an injury due to the alleged negligent failure to provide information or obtain consent in relation to the provision of medical treatment, then a claim must be brought under tort law principles in the courts (Espersson 2000a; 2006; 2009).
-Review and appeal mechanisms 3.28 If a claimant is unhappy with the decision made by the PFF regarding their eligibility and/or entitlements under the scheme, then they may apply to the Patient Claims Panel.
-The Panel consists of a chairperson who is or has served as a judge, as well as six other members who are appointed for three year terms.
-The members bring differing medico-legal and other areas of relevant expertise to the work of the Panel.
-The Panel aims to promote fair and consistent application of the PIA 1996 and issues opinions at the request of claimants, health care providers, insurers or the courts.
-The Panel is an advisory body and therefore its opinions operate as recommendations only, but there is a high level of compliance.
-It is estimated that in 10% of claims brought before the Panel their recommendation was that cover be granted by the PFF
+Where a claimant has sustained an injury due to the alleged negligent failure to provide information or obtain consent in relation to the provision of medical treatment, then a claim must be brought under tort law principles in the courts.
+Review and appeal mechanisms 3.28 If a claimant is unsatisfied with the decision made by the PFF regarding their eligibility and/or entitlements under the scheme, they may apply to the Patient Claims Panel.
+The Panel consists of a chairperson who is or has served as a judge, as well as six other members who are appointed for three-year terms.
+The members bring differing medico-legal and other areas of relevant expertise to the work of the Panel, which is tasked with promoting fair and consistent application of the PIA 1996 and issues opinions at the request of claimants, health care providers, insurers or the courts.
+The Panel is an advisory body and therefore, its opinions operate as recommendations only; nonetheless, there is a high level of compliance.
+It is estimated that in 10% of claims brought before the Panel, the ensuring recommendation was that coverage be granted by the PFF.

-Bringing a claim before the Panel is free of charge for the claimant, who benefits from being able to have the matter heard by experts in the field before making a decision on whether to bring a tort-based claim in the courts.
-The claimant is entitled to choose whether to bring their claim before the Panel or to proceed directly to court
+Bringing a claim before the Panel is free of charge for the claimant, who benefits from being able to have the matter heard by experts in the field before deciding whether to bring their claim before the Panel or to proceed directly to court with a tort-based claim.

 Complaints process and professional accountability

 Independent Patients’ Advisory Committees operate in every region in Sweden.
 The Committee assists patients who experience difficulties in their 43 relationship with health practitioners.
-The Committee does not have any decision making powers but aim to take a practical approach to resolving complaints.
+The Committee does not have any decision-making powers, but seeks to take a practical approach to resolving complaints.

 The Medical Responsibility Board (HSAN) deals with complaints where patients allege incompetence on the part of health practitioners.
-HSAN has the power to issue ‘soft’ warnings (reprimands) to health practitioners as well as bring disciplinary proceedings.
-Disciplinary action is kept entirely separate from the nofault scheme
+HSAN has the power to issue ‘soft’ warnings (reprimands) to health practitioners, as well as bring disciplinary proceedings, which are kept entirely separate from the no-fault scheme

 Medical error and patient safety 3.32 The analysis of medical error with a view to enhancing patient safety is encouraged in Sweden through the use of root cause analysis of events which led to claims for medical injury under the no-fault scheme.
-This is economically incentivised by LOF (the national medical injury insurance company).
+This is economically incentivised by the National Medical Injury Insurance Company (LOF).
 Senior medical figures at regional hospitals receive regular updates providing details on all claims for medical injury under the no-fault scheme that originated in their hospitals.
 The reasons for such claims are followed on a regular basis through visits by LOF representatives to the hospitals.
-Discussions are held on the data, as well as what can be done to avoid such medical injuries in the future.
+Discussions are held on the data, as well as on what can be done to avoid such medical injuries in the future.
 National Patient Safety conferences are also held on a regular basis and are attended by representatives from the Hospital Federation, the National Board of Health and Welfare and the medical profession.
 It is expected that new patient safety legislation will come into force in 2010 which will implement a range of specific initiatives to bring about quality and safety improvement in the provision of health care in Sweden.